arnoldkunihira/sales_app/README.md

 ## Requirements

-The minimum requirement by this project template is your Web server supports PHP 7.2.5 and make sure you have composer installed on your computer locally.
+The minimum requirement by this project template is your Web server supports PHP 7.2.5 and make sure you have composer and node package manager (npm) installed on your computer locally.

 ## Installation